stanford-cnjc/cnjcx-course-materials/week2_tmux_vim/cnjcx_week2_recap.md

 <p> This Figure Was Generated on a Server, But Shows Up on My Local Machine!!
 What the...What?!</p>
 </div>

-With **X11 forwarding** you gain local access to grapical windows generated remotely on a server.
-It provides access to the power of your remote (or "crunch") machine, with the convenience of your local one.
+With **X11 forwarding** you gain local access to graphical windows generated remotely on a server.
+This means you have access to the power of your remote (or "crunch") machine, with the convenience of your local one.

 _Note: If you only ever want access to python plots, or you prefer to work in jupyter, you can "forward" plots using Jupyter notebooks.
 Check out this guide to use [jupyter notebook on a remote machine][ji_link]._

-When you run python **locally** on your laptop or desktop and you render a plot with `>>> pyplot.plot(<whatever_you_plot>); pyplot.show()` the plot pops-up automatically. **On the other hand, if you are working over `ssh`** and you run
+When you run python **locally**, on your laptop or desktop, and you render a plot with `>>> pyplot.plot(<whatever_you_plot>); pyplot.show()` the plot pops-up automatically. **On the other hand, if you are working over `ssh`** and you run
 <code>>>>&nbsp;pyplot.plot(<whatever_you_plot>);&nbsp;pyplot.show()</code> two
 things could happen:

 1. python will work with the server's window manager (if there is one).
-   Unfortunately you will not see or have the ability to interact with the plots.
-They will be on the server's graphical interface.
+   Unfortunately, you will not see or have the ability to interact with the plots.
+They will be on the server's graphical interface--sitting lamely on a monitor miles away--
-2. **or** (if the server doesn't have a windowing system) it will warn you that there is "no display name and no $DISPLAY environment variable" and crash.
+2. **or** (if the server doesn't have a windowing system) it will alert you that there is "no display name and no $DISPLAY environment variable" and crash.

-In either case, you can't see the output of your clever and computationally demanding analysis :grimacing:. **X11 Forwarding** saves the day :smile:.
-With the help of a program, called an **X Window Server**, the `ssh -X` command commuicates with you server alerting it that you are setup to **X forward**.
+In either case, you _can't see_ the output of your clever and computationally demanding analysis :grimacing:. **X11 forwarding** saves the day :smile:.
+With the help of a program, called an **X window server**, the `ssh -X` command communicates with your server specifying that you are setup to **X forward**.
 Let's get started!

-_Note 2: when we talk about **X Window Server** we aren't talking about Windows&reg;.
+_Note 2: when we talk about the **X window server** or **forwarding windows** we aren't talking about Windows&reg;.
 However, you should see why this is a clever name...
-Windows&nbsp;&reg;, the operating system that has the user interact with "widows"._
+Windows&nbsp;&reg; is an operating system that has the user interact with "widows"._

 Verify that you have the **`ssh`** hidden directory `.ssh/` with `$ ls ~ | grep .ssh`